eugeneswalker/2020-08_miniapp-example/readme.md

 ![research](https://pantheonscience.github.io/states/research.png)

-# Pantheon Workflow Template v <noop name="version">1.0</noop>
+# Pantheon ECP in-situ miniapp example workflow

-A repository template for the Pantheon project workflows on summit.
+A repository for examples using Ascent, in-situ creation of Cinema databases, and post-processing analysis.

 ## Using this repository